mcheryeth/FiveHundredPxDemo/README.md

 ## Troubleshooting

-* Check your Modules!
+* Check your project modules!
 Check your dependencies!
 * Build errors in Eclipse: Check the 'Problems' window first.
 Make sure your build paths are correct.
 * It should all work.
 You have the power to fix it
-* Or just contact me :).
+* Or just contact me :)

+## Architecture

+The app follows the classic MVC pattern.
+The project structure is organized into:

+* Models - These are your POJOs (Photo, User, etc) and data storage classes for caching
+* Views - This is your UI.
+Activities, views, adapters, etc
+* Controllers - This handles your networking.
+API requests to 500Px, JSON parsing, callbacks to UI, etc. Currently only supports fetching photos (PhotoServiceApi)

+## Limitations

+* Always loads from network.
+Need a better persistence mechanism besides the disk cache.
+In the future use an indexed database to store data for quick retrieval.
+* Other stuff: User photos, Photo uploads, Photo share

+## Future improvements

+* See above
+* Fix bugs.
+No code is perfect.
+* Add more features.
+Maybe just build out everything for fun ;)

 ## Screenshots
 |![alt tag](https://raw.github.com/mcheryeth/FiveHundredPxDemo/master/pics/500pxdemo_pic1.png)|
 ![alt tag](https://raw.github.com/mcheryeth/FiveHundredPxDemo/master/pics/500pxdemo_pic2.png)|
 ![alt tag](https://raw.github.com/mcheryeth/FiveHundredPxDemo/master/pics/500pxdemo_pic3.png)|

-*Enjoy Playin' and droolin' :)*
+*Enjoy playin' and droolin'  :)*

 **- Melville Cheryeth**